LeeAnnEditor/o365hq/services/Office 365 Encrypted Email - Initial Setup.md

 Microsoft provides three email encryption options for your Office 365.
 IT Partner will be able to implement any of them.
 You might compare the options shown below.
-Also, please check the [YouTube video explanation](https://www.youtube.com/watch?v=KmfxCd5ublI).
+Also, please check out the [YouTube video explanation](https://www.youtube.com/watch?v=KmfxCd5ublI).

   ------------------------------------------------------------------------------------------------------------------------------------------------------